Angled disc choke coverage for high-temperature, steam-service, and pressure-management applications.

 Disc-Style Control For Specialty Pressure Work.

-Our angled disc chokes support pressure-control applications that call for angled-body disc restriction, high-temperature capability, live-loaded packing, or specialized connection layouts.
+Our angled disc chokes support pressure-control applications that call for disc-style restriction, high-temperature capability, live-loaded packing, or specialized connection layouts.

 Configuration Overview